-The performance of the programme of activities in this Plan will be assessed through the measures outlined below.
+The performance of the programme of activities in this Plan will be assessed through the measures in the Regional Transport Scorecard outlined below.
 These measures will be reported annually to the Regional Transport Committee, with data being updated as it becomes available.

-Most measures directly match a benefit identified in the Waka Kotahi Benefits Framework; the remaining measures have a strong nexus with a benefit.
-The Waka Kotahi Benefits Framework was released in mid-2020 and designed to provide a common framework to consider benefits across the entire decision-making process for land transport investments.
+The table below shows how each of these measures aligns with Waka Kotahi's Benefits Framework.
+This framework was released in mid-2020 and designed to provide a common framework to consider benefits across the entire decision-making process for land transport investments.
+Most measures directly match a benefit identified in that framework; the remaining measures have a strong nexus with a benefit.

-CREATE A WELL-MA AINTAINED NETWORK

-Measure Annual proportion of vehicle kilometres travelled on 'smooth' sealed roads Percent of maintenance bid by Waka Kotahi funded by RCA Percent of maintenance funded by RCA

-Desired trend Increase Increase Increase

-Data sources Waka Kotahi

-MANAGE THE RISK OF EXPOSURE TO EXTREME EV VENTS

-Measure Number of unplanned disru ptions to state highways

-Desired trend Decrease

-Data sources Waka Kotahi

-SUPPORT AND DEV ELOP CONNECTED PUBLIC TRA ANSPORT AND ACTIVE TRANS SPORT NETWORKS

-Measure Kilometres of active transport network (walking and cycling) Public transport punctuality Public transport patronage

-Desired trend Increase Maintain Increase

-Data sources Councils

-IMPLEMENTING SA FER SYSTEMS

-Measure Deaths and serious injuries Annual injuries per million kilometres travelled Annual crashes involving trucks

-Desired trend Decrease Decrease Decrease

-Data sources Waka Kotahi
+CREATE A WELL-M AINTAINED NETWORK Measure Annual proportion of vehicle kilometres travelled on 'smooth' sealed roads Percent of maintenance bid by Waka Kotahi funded by RCA Percent of maintenance funded by RCA Data sources Condition - smooth travel ex posure (REG PMRT) Desired trend Increase MANAGE THE RISK OF EXPOSURE TO EXTREME EV 'ENTS Measure Number of unplanned disrup otions to state highways Data sources Resilience - unplanned closi ures arising from natural hazar ds (TREIS) Desired trend Decrease SUPPORT AND DEV ELOP CONNECTED PUBLIC TRA NSPORT AND ACTIVE TRANS PORT NETWORKS Measure Kilometres of active transport network (walking and cycling) Reliability of public transport services in Greater Christchurch Public transport boardings Data sources Kilometres of active transport network (walking and cycling) council data Public transport punctuality Public transport patronage Desired trend Increase IMPLEMENTING SA AFER SYSTEMS Measure 40% reduction of deaths and serious injuries by 2030 Annual injuries per million kilometres travelled Annual crashes involving trucks Data sources Road run offs (CAS) Crashes at intersections (CA S) Desired trend Decrease

-SUPPORT AND DE VELOP FREIGHT SYSTEMS CONI NECTING TO AIR, RAIL AND S EA Measure Freight to and from Canterbury ports by rail Rail movements to, from and within Canterbury Freight to and from Christchurch International Airport Desired trend Increase Increase Increase Data sources Waka Kotahi Waka Kotahi Ministry of Transport TRANSPORT IMPA CTS ON WELLBEING 20 Measure Active transport to school Active transport commute Deaths and hospitalisations due to transport emissions (PM2.5 and NO2) Desired trend Increase Increase Decrease Data sources EHINZ Environmental Healt h Indicators New Zealand
+SUPPORT AND DE VELOP FREIGHT SYSTEMS CON INECTING TO AIR, RAIL AND SEA Measure Freight to and from Canterbury ports by rail Rail movements to, from and within Canterbury Freight to and from Christchurch International Airport Data sources Freight to and from Canterbury ports by rail (AADT counts and FIGS) Freight to and from Canterbury ports by rail (AADT counts and FIGS) Ministry of Transport air freight movements Desired trend Increase

+TRANSPORT IMPACTS ON WELLBEING Measure Active transport to school Active transport commute Deaths and hospitalisations due to transport emissions (PM2.5 and NO2) Data sources EHINZ Environmental Health n Indicators New Zealand Desired trend Increase Increase Decrease

-20These indicators align with Te Whare Tapawhā and build on work done for the 2021 RLTP to monitor wellbeing impacts on the basis of submissions.
+These indicators align with Te Whare Tapawhā and build on work done for the 2021 RLTP to monitor wellbeing impacts on the basis of submissions.
 Te Whare Tapawhā considers whanau (family), hinengaro (mental wellbeing), wairua (spiritual) and tīnana (body) as aspects of integrated wellbeing.
 These indicators intersect and cover integrated aspects such as community severance, distances communities travel to access their schools and places of work, the hesitancy of families to let children walk/bike to school, research that commute to work in a car is the most stressful way to commute so an active commute indicates transport is becoming less mentally stressful, mental and physical benefits from active transport and the physical impacts of transport emissions on communities.
-More information on Dr Mason Durie's Te Whare Tapawhā can be found here www.health.govt.nz/our-work/populations/maori-health/maori-health-models/maori-health-models-te-whare-tapa-wha
+More information on Dr Mason Durie's Te Whare Tapawhā can be found here www.health.govt.nz/our-work/populations/maori-health-models/maori-health-models-te-whare-tapa-wha